Empirical Decomposition of the IV-OLS Gap with Heterogeneous and Nonlinear Effects: Empirical Details and Additional Results

 Table \ref{Table: NLSY_FS} reports the first-stage estimates.
-Local college availability and local tuition rate coefficients have the expected signs; smaller pecuniary or psychological costs of college attendance result in longer years of schooling.
-Local earnings and unemployment coefficients also have the expected signs; worse local labor market conditions reduce opportunity costs of college attendance and thus increase years of schooling.
+Local college availability and local tuition rate coefficients have the expected signs: smaller pecuniary or psychological costs of college attendance result in longer years of schooling.
+Local earnings and unemployment coefficients also have the expected signs: worse local labor market conditions reduce opportunity costs of college attendance and thus increase years of schooling.

-Table \ref{Table: College_decom_alt} explores how the IV--OLS coefficient gap and its decomposition vary across alternative specifications.
-It is common across most specifications that placing the IV weights on covariates and treatment levels pushes up the coefficient.
-However, it is notable that the weight difference contributions are estimated to be negative for the female sample and the minority sample.
+Table \ref{Table: College_decom_alt} explores the IV--OLS coefficient gap and its decomposition in alternative specifications.
+It is common across most specifications that the weight difference components positively contribute to the IV--OLS gap.
+However, it is notable that the weight difference contributions are estimated to be negative for the female sample and the sample of blacks and Hispanics.

-I further explore the mechanisms underlying the difference in the decomposition results across different sample specifications in Table \ref{Table:coll_wa}.
-Panels A and B of the table show the OLS and IV weights on AFQT and parental education groups, high school margins of schooling, and college margins of schooling.
-Panel C presents the OLS schooling coefficient given by a regression restricted to each covariate group or each schooling margin.
-I do not find any substantial difference in weight patterns across male and female samples, although point estimates of the IV weights among males are somewhat more concentrated on advantaged groups and college education margins.
+Table \ref{Table:coll_wa} explores the mechanisms underlying the difference in the decomposition results across different sample specifications.
+Panel (A) of the table shows the OLS weights on AFQT and parental education groups, high school margins of schooling, and college margins of schooling, for different samples.
+Panel (B) of the table presents the IV weights analogously.
+Panel (C) presents the OLS schooling coefficient given by a regression restricted to each covariate group or each schooling margin.
+I find no substantial difference in weight patterns across the male and female samples, although point estimates of the IV weights among males are somewhat more concentrated on advantaged groups and college education margins.
 The male sample has much larger disparity in OLS-identified returns to schooling across personal backgrounds and across schooling levels.
-Among blacks and Hispanics, the IV weights are not particularly concentrated on advantaged groups and OLS-identified returns to schooling are less nonlinear compared with non-black, non-Hispanic individuals.
+Among blacks and Hispanics, the IV weights are not particularly concentrated on advantaged groups.
+In addition, their OLS-identified returns to schooling differs less across high school and college margins, compared with non-black, non-Hispanic individuals.